afiodorov/afiodorov.github.io/_posts/2015-11-12-unbiased-coin.md

 by flicking coins and throwing dice.
 But numbers aren't like that.
 You can just compute them. *But the same goes for a trajectory of a coin*.

-This idea "physical-randomness" is completely unnecessary.
+This idea of "randomness as a property of an object or a process" is completely unnecessary.
 If you don't know the answer - use probability theory.
 Because that's what it is for: dealing with insufficient information.
 Beautifully derived from the Cox's theorem.
 See the details in "Probability Theory: The Logic of Science" by E.T.
 Jaynes.

 Now I reserve the right to introduce "fair coins", "biased dice", etc. in *pure* maths only.
 I treat it as a shorthand.
 It is much more elegant than